 Transparent Labs Casein Protein provides 25 grams of protein per scoop and is extremely popular among users.
 Unfortunately, it may be sold out when you try to buy it, but you can sign up to be notified when it is available again.

-Casein protein powder is one of the best protein powders for weight loss because it digests slower than whey protein or any plant-based protein types, meaning it keeps you fuller for longer and can help you more easily achieve a caloric deficit is necessary to achieve weight loss.
+Casein protein powder is one of the best protein powders for weight loss because it digests slower than whey protein or any plant-based protein types, meaning it keeps you fuller for longer and can help you more easily achieve the caloric deficit7 that’s necessary to achieve weight loss.

 Transparent Labs is our favorite casein powder because it tastes great and is more easily mixed into liquid than other options (casein is naturally thicker than whey).
 You can read our full thoughts on this product in our Transparent Labs casein protein review, but here are the highlights.